OSTRICH2: Solver for Complex String Constraints: String Theory Algorithms

 \subsection{Inference Rules}

 The main loops of the RCP and CE-Str repeatedly apply proof rules until a branch is closed or a model is found.
-We discuss the most important proof rules in this section.
+We discuss the principal rules in this section.
+The additional rules omitted here that which cover both string-specific reasoning and SMT-core inferences are described in previous work~\cite{popl22}, and together with the rules below constitute a complete proof system.

 The RCP algorithm assigns priorities to each possible rule application based on an estimation of the workload (e.g.\ the size of the involved automata) and selects the rule application with the highest priority first.
 Fairness is ensured by penalizing newer rule applications, and therefore preferring rule applications that have resided in the waiting queue the longest.
-Priorities are computed as the weighted sum of several criteria: \begin{itemize} \item \emph{Concrete‐argument:} any rule whose input or output language is a ground string is given high priority. \item \emph{Information‐gain penalty (backward only):} rules whose input automata are universal (e.g.\ $x\in\Sigma^*$) yield little new information in backward propagation and given low priority. \item \emph{Exactness adjustment (forward only):} forward rules for functions without an exact post-image (e.g.\ replaceall with symbolic patterns) are given low priority. \item \emph{Cost‐based penalty:} a weight proportional to the combined size of the input and result automata is subtracted. \end{itemize}
+Priorities are computed as the weighted sum of several criteria: \begin{itemize} \item \emph{Concrete‐argument:} any rule whose input or output language is a ground string is given high priority. \item \emph{Information‐gain penalty (backward only):} rules whose input automata are universal (i.e.\ accept all words, e.g.\ $x\in\Sigma^*$) yield little new information in backward propagation and given low priority. \item \emph{Exactness adjustment (forward only):} forward rules for functions without an exact post-image (e.g.\ replaceall with symbolic patterns) are given low priority. \item \emph{Cost‐based penalty:} a weight proportional to the combined size of the input and result automata is subtracted. \end{itemize}

 Differences between the two solvers in their application of the rules is included in the descriptions.
 The proof rules may cause branching in the proof search.
 If a satisfying assignment is found on a branch, it witnesses that the constraint is satisfiable.
 The Close rule detects unsatisfiable constraints.
 If all branches are closed, the constraint is unsatisfiable.